 Learn about building maintenance certificate programs, including required courses and program length.
 Find out about the job outlook, salary potential and licensure requirements for building maintenance professionals.

 Building maintenance technicians maintain and manage a variety of systems in residential, industrial and commercial buildings.
 To learn the skills needed for this job, aspiring technicians can complete a building maintenance certificate program.
 These certificate programs generally take one year or less to complete and are offered by community and technical colleges throughout the United States.
 In some cases, credits earned in a certificate program can be applied toward an associate's degree in building maintenance.
-Building maintenance certificate programs prepare students to work as building maintenance technicians in places such as apartment complexes, schools, hospitals, shopping malls, corporate facilities and other large buildings.
+Graduates are prepared to work as building maintenance technicians in places such as apartment complexes, schools, hospitals, shopping malls, corporate facilities and other large buildings.

 The curriculum of a building maintenance certificate program focuses on teaching students to maintain plumbing, air conditioning, heating, electrical and power systems.
 Program coursework includes: